ps64project/kernel/README.md

 ## Philosopher's Stone
 **Philosopher's Stone** is an 64bit operating system project to harden my knowledge about system programming.
-This project is motivated from the open source operating system **MINT64**, which is described as example of the book series "The Principles and Structures of 64bit Multicore Operating System"(Kor: 64비트 멀티코어 OS 원리와 구조) written by Seunghoon Han.
+This project is motivated from the open source operating system **MINT64**, which is described as an example of the book series "The Principles and Structures of 64bit Multicore Operating System"(Kor: 64비트 멀티코어 OS 원리와 구조) written by Seunghoon Han.

 ## License
 Kernel source of Philosopher's Stone is licensed under MIT License.